-- The Revolutionary Justice Organization claimed responsibility for kidnapping Americans Joseph Cicippio, acting comptroller of the American University of Beirut, on Sept.
-12, 1986, and Edward Tracy, a self-styled writer, on Oct.
+-The Revolutionary Justice Organization claimed responsibility for kidnapping Americans Joseph Cicippio, acting comptroller of the American University of Beirut, on Sept.
+12, 1986, and Edward Tracy, a self-styled writer and wanderer, on Oct.
 19, 1986.

-- Arab Revolutionary Cells-Omar Mukhtar Brigades said it kidnapped Frank Reed, the American director of the Lebanese International School, on Sept.
+-Arab Revolutionary Cells-Omar Mukhtar Brigade said it kidnapped Frank Reed, the American director of the Lebanese International School, on Sept.
 9, 1986.

-- Revolutionary Organization of Socialist Moslems, believed to be a cover name for a faction of Palestinian terrorist mastermind Abu Nidal’s Fatah- Revolutionary Council, claimed to have abducted Alec Collett, a British journalist on assignment for a U.N. agency.
+-Revolutionary Organization of Socialist Moslems, believed a cover name for a faction of Palestinian terrorist Abu Nidal’s Fatah-Revolutionary Council, claimed to have abducted Alec Collett, a British journalist on assignment for a U.N. agency.

-Collett was kidnapped March 25, 1985, and the group said April 23, 1986, that it hanged him because of British support for U.S. air raids on Libya eight days earlier.
+Collett was kidnapped March 25, 1985, and the group claimed April 23, 1986, it hanged him because of British support for U.S. air raids on Libya eight days earlier.
 A videotape was released, showing a body hanging from a scaffold, but no corpse has been found.